ChipioIndustries/Signal/docs/docs/installation.md

 # Installation

-Signal can be installed in several ways depending on your workflow.
+Signal can be installed using Wally, an open-source package manager for Roblox.

 ## Installing with Wally